-See the MAC Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-nCoV) for more information.
+See the MAC Memorandum: Considerations for Paramedics Managing Patients During the COVID-19 Pandemic for more information.

-When caring for patients who screen positive, paramedics should notify the receiving facility that the incoming patient screened positive on the 2019 Novel Coronavirus Screening Tool.
+When caring for patients who screen positive, paramedics should notify the receiving facility that the incoming patient screened positive on the COVID-19 Screening Tool.

 Paramedics may also indicate, or the emergency department may ask for, the following summary information: